jdfadams/nnfa/README.md

 There is a function called test.
 This function trains the neural network using randomly chosen points in the domain interval.

 There is a function called plotfn.
-It draws the graph of the target function in blue and the graph of what the neural network has learned in red.
-It saves the resulting bitmap.
+This function draws the graph of the target function in blue and the graph of what the neural network has learned in red and saves the resulting bitmap.

-See "Approximation by superpositions of a sigmoidal function" by G. Cybenko for the relevant mathematics. http://link.springer.com/article/10.1007/BF02551274.
+See "Approximation by superpositions of a sigmoidal function" by G. Cybenko (http://link.springer.com/article/10.1007/BF02551274) for the relevant mathematics.